icopy-site/awesome/docs/awesome/awesome-ads.md

 ## Best Practices

-- [Coalition for Better Ads](https://www.betterads.org/) - A group of companies (Google, Facebook, etc) that published a research about how to improve the online consumer ad experience and defined some standards.
+- [Coalition for Better Ads](https://www.betterads.org/) - A group of companies (Google, Facebook, etc) that publish research about how to improve the online consumer ad experience and defined some standards.

 ## Ad Managers / Ad Servers / Platforms